SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 I think everybody except ScrapMan uses piston-powered crushers on a timer to defend their farm.
 It's just far and away the cheapest and most maintenance-free way to do it.
 The trouble is I can't be bothered to turn the system on and off; I just leave it running all the time.
 That means that it's all the time got those stray bits running through it and every once in a while I've gotta hold down a reset button to sweep it all out.

-It's tiresome and embarassing.
+It's tiresome and embarrassing.
 What can we do?
 Well, there are probably some clever ways to do it, but we could also hit it with the load-detector hammer.
 This circuit causes it to basically completely reset the timer every time you load in.

 Note that I'm chaining timer circuits together here, but in the game it'd be silly not to just use a single timer, programmed with a longer duration than your main circuit's timers.